goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.11.
 Support blacklisting JWT tokens

-**TL;DR:** When using JWT(JSON Web Token), a custom implementation for blacklisting untrusted or invalid tokens is required to revoke the token's access, due to the completely stateless approach of JWT.
+**TL;DR:** When using JWT(for example, with [Passport.js](https://github.com/jaredhanson/passport)), a custom implementation for blacklisting untrusted or invalid tokens is required to revoke the token's access, due to the completely stateless approach of JWT.

 **Otherwise:** Expired, or misplaced tokens could be used maliciously by a third party to access an application impersonating the owner of the token.